Universes

 Define Custom Universe Types

-Custom universes should extend the BaseData
+Custom universes should extend the PythonData

 class.
-Extensions of the BaseData
+Extensions of the PythonData

-class must implement a GetSource
+class must implement a get_source

-and Reader
+and reader

 method.

-The GetSource
+The get_source

 method in your custom data class instructs LEAN where to find the data.
 This method must return a SubscriptionDataSource